Peter Twumasi: Career

-In 2007, he started his career path as a lecturer in the Kwame Nkrumah University of Science and Technology.
-He taught biochemistry in the university.
-In his years as a lecturer, he served as a senior lecturer, research fellow and visiting lecturer, head of the Department of Biochemistry and Biotechnology at KNUST from 2017 to 2019.
-He was appointed as the director general of the National Sports Authority by the president of Ghana in 2018.
+In 2007, Twumasi started his career path as a lecturer in the Kwame Nkrumah University of Science and Technology, where he taught biochemistry.
+In his years as a lecturer, he served as a senior lecturer, research fellow and visiting lecturer, and head of the Department of Biochemistry and Biotechnology at KNUST from 2017 to 2019.
+He was appointed director general of the National Sports Authority by the president of Ghana in 2018.

-Peter is a CV Raman Research Fellow in India; and as part of this he spent three months at the Amity University in Uttar Pradesh, India, as a visiting lecturer/researcher.
-His research focuses in areas of biochemistry, molecular biology, biotechnology, microbiology, health and environment, and sports have resulted in over 60 publications.
-He has successfully supervised several hundreds of undergraduate and postgraduate (master's and PhD) theses, with some outcomes published in scientific journals.
-He has written five books and tens of articles in dailies on science and society.
-His recent memoir entitled "Rising from the Farmhouse" was launched in 2019 by the Ghanaian vice president Dr Mahamudu Bawumia.
+Twumasi is a CV Raman Research Fellow in India.
+He spent three months at Amity University in Uttar Pradesh, India, as a visiting lecturer and researcher.
+His research on biochemistry, molecular biology, biotechnology, microbiology, health and environment, and sports has resulted in over 60 publications.
+He has successfully supervised hundreds of undergraduate and postgraduate (master's and PhD) theses, and some outcomes have been published in scientific journals.
+He wrote five books and tens of articles in dailies on science and society.
+His memoir, Rising from the Farmhouse, was launched in 2019 by Ghanaian vice president Dr. Mahamudu Bawumia.

-He initiated the Laboratory and Office Equipment Transfer Initiative (LOETI) Programme which attracted molecular, biotechnology and food science equipment worth GHS 593,544.00 for biochemistry and food science laboratories in 2009.
+He initiated the Laboratory and Office Equipment Transfer Initiative (LOETI) Programme, which attracted molecular, biotechnology and food science equipment worth GHS 593,544.00 for biochemistry and food science laboratories in 2009.
 Among the assorted advanced laboratory equipment included PCR machines, DNA sequences, centrifuges, rotary shakers, UV Spectrophotometers, DNA scanners, micropipettes, laminar flowhoods and chambers, etc. This significant contribution initiated advanced DNA and molecular research and teaching in the Department of Biochemistry and Biotechnology and other adjoining departments at KNUST.
 Today KNUST prides itself to be among global leaders in making contributions to globally new frontiers in molecular genetic and DNA research.

 He is a member of the American Society for Microbiology (ASM), American Society of Plant Biologists (ASPB), Alumni Association for Graduates and Professionals of Wageningen University and Research.
 He was the Kumasi Branch President for the Ghana Science Association from 2011 to 2015 during which he initiated the famous GSA Kumasi Branch "One-day Research Seminar and Poster Presentations", which had its eighth edition held in April 2019 in Kumasi.
 He has always been an active member of GSA, supported the branch activities in diverse ways (including funding) and chaired a number of conference/poster sessions and press releases at both local and national meetings or conferences of GSA.